asu-trans-ai-lab/utdf2gmns/Readme.md

 * [ ] Check number of lanes correctness between osm2gmns file and synchro file per movements.
 * [ ] Add signal info to micre-link.cs
 * [ ] Add cycle length and green time for each movement.
+* [ ] Add detailed information for user to load geocoded intersection data.

 ## Call for Contributions